 Hamburg 3 Day Itinerary

-In three days you can easily see the sights of Hamburg and get a real appreciation for this modern multicultural city.
+On a long weekend you can easily see the sights of Hamburg and get a real appreciation for this modern multicultural city.
 Have your camera ready, in this article I am going to share how you can spend a perfect long weekend or three days in Hamburg.
 Get ready to go sightseeing and discovering this inredible city for yourself.
 Enjoy!

 Hamburg is the main port city in Germany and a popular city break destination for international travelers.
 The city is crossed by a number of channels, denominated in German Fleete, while the center is surrounded by two artificial lakes: Lake Binnenalster and Lake Aubenalster.
 Hamburg was bombed during the Second World War and many buildings and antiquities were destroyed but the city has since been regenerated and has so many sights and places of interest you can check out.